gravity-ui/uikit/src/components/Select/README.md

 import {Select} from '@gravity-ui/uikit';
 ```

-`Select` represents a control that provides a menu of options.
+`Select` represents a control that provides a list of options.

 ## Defining options